spatie/blender-js/README.md

 ## Usage

-Include one or more files in your app.js, and build with *Laravel Elixir* and *Browserify* afterwards.
+Include one or more files in your app.js, and build with *webpack* afterwards.

 ``` js
 require("blender.js/modules/ajax.csrf");